-On the last track, we discussed dealing with core impasses in couples therapy by using the vulnerability cycle model.
+In the last section, we discussed dealing with core impasses in couple's therapy by using the vulnerability cycle model.
 We specifically discussed core impasses, the vulnerability cycle, survival positions, and diagramming the vulnerability cycle.

-On this track, we will discuss preserving and protecting friendship within marriage.
+In this section, we will discuss preserving and protecting friendship within marriage.
 We will specifically discuss five roadblocks to friendship in marriage.
-These five roadblocks are, there’s no time, “we’re not friends, we’re married”, “we don’t talk like friends anymore”, the ravages of conflict, and reckless words.
+These five roadblocks are, there’s no time, "we’re not friends, we’re married," "we don’t talk like friends anymore," the ravages of conflict, and reckless words.
 I find that once couples understand these roadblocks to friendship, they are better able to implement communication strategies that may help preserve the couple’s friendship.

 Chloe and Doug had been married for eleven years.
 They began couples therapy after Chloe realized she had been contemplating divorce due to feelings of loneliness.
 Chloe stated, "I just felt so isolated and disconnected in our marriage.
 I needed a friend!
 I started to feel like I just couldn’t take the loneliness anymore!"
 With Chloe and Doug, failure to nurture their friendship had created a situation in which both partners felt unsafe and lonely.

 ♦ Roadblock #1: Lack of Time

 I explained to Chloe and Doug that married couples often find several roadblocks to maintaining a friendship, and that the first of these roadblocks is the lack of time.
 Chloe stated, "You know, you’re right.
 When Doug and I first were married, we’d talk for hours about politics and religion.
 But after we had our son Tim, we ran so short on time!
 I mean, when he got to school we were both working, and there’d be soccer practice and PTA meetings and work… when we got home Doug and I would just collapse in front of the TV!"

 ♦ Roadblock #2: "We’re Not Friends, We’re Married"